gevans3000/bitdash3/TASKS.md

 Guide a novice developer to build a dashboard that surfaces clear, actionable information to help a user make **profitable Bitcoin trading decisions on the 5-minute chart.** This document is your primary guide.
 Follow it meticulously.

+## 📖 How to Use This Document (For the Novice Developer)

+Welcome!
+This document is your step-by-step guide to building BitDash3.
+To ensure a smooth and successful journey, please keep the following in mind:

+*   **Read First, Then Code:** Before you start coding, read the entire task, especially the "Why" section, to understand its purpose.
+*   **Follow Instructions Exactly:** Implement the code *exactly* as provided in the instructions and snippets.
+Do not deviate or try to "improve" them at this stage.
+*   **Verify, Then Proceed:** Complete *all* verification steps for a task and ensure they pass *before* moving to the next task.
+This is crucial for building a stable foundation.
+*   **Ask for Help:** If you find yourself stuck on a step for more than 30-60 minutes after trying to debug, please ask for help.
+It's better to ask than to stay blocked.
+*   **Lean & Simple:** Our goal is to build a minimal, viable product first.
+Focus on the core functionality described.
+Fancy features can be added later.
+*   **Console is Your Friend:** Pay close attention to your browser's developer console for logs and errors.
+They provide vital clues for debugging.

+---

 ## ✅ Completion Status - Updated 2025-06-16

 ### Phase 1: 🏗️ Data Foundation & Basic Chart Display - COMPLETED ✅